.jpg)

 As remote working will be a significant part in the future of work, introverts and extroverts will need to understand one thing: how best they can embrace remote work.

-Therefore, understanding how online meetings affect your productivity has never been more important.
 But what exactly is Zoom fatigue?
 How is Zoom fatigue impacting introverts and extroverts?
 And more importantly, how do you combat Zoom fatigue?
 Though the causes and solutions for Zoom fatigue differ for introverts and extroverts; in this blog, we will be exploring and answering these questions from the perspective of both introverts and extroverts.
 Keep reading to discover everything you need to know.

-Following the rapid growth in the usage of videoconferencing throughout the past few years, the pain point of remote working has surfaced - Zoom fatigue.
+Following the rapid growth in the usage of video conferencing throughout the past few years, the pain point of remote working has surfaced - Zoom fatigue.

 This is when many workers experience tiredness, worry, and burnout due to the usage of conferencing software such as Zoom video.

-Despite the name of this phenomenon, videoconferencing software can take forms from Zoom, Skype, and Google Meet to Microsoft Teams.
-Regardless of the application used, it is often reported that these sets of symptoms follow prolonged usage of videoconferencing.
+Despite the name of this phenomenon, video conferencing software can take forms from Zoom, Skype, and Google Meet to Microsoft Teams.
+Regardless of the application used, it is often reported that these sets of symptoms follow prolonged usage of video conferencing.

 According to an article published by Microsoft, remote collaboration is more mentally challenging than in-person collaboration.
 Why?
-Brainwave patterns associated with stress and overwork and become significantly higher during remote collaboration opposed to in-person collaboration.
+Brainwave patterns are associated with stress and overwork and become significantly higher during remote collaboration opposed to in-person collaboration.

 A similar finding was reported: brain patterns are much higher in Zoom calls when compared to non-meeting work such as writing emails.
 Furthermore, due to high levels of sustained concentration required in meetings, fatigue tends to set in every 30-40 minutes, while stress begins to set in at about two hours into the meetings (Microsoft).

-According to a study published by Stanford, the four main factors that lead to fatigue are listed and explained: from the close-up eye contact, constantly seeing self-reflection, the lack of mobility, and the cognitive overload caused by videoconferencing.
+According to a study published by Stanford, the four main factors that lead to fatigue are listed and explained: from the close-up eye contact, constantly seeing self-reflection, the lack of mobility, and the cognitive overload caused by video conferencing.

 Close-up eye contact is required to stay engaged in a video conference.
 On top of that, we are often presented with unnaturally large-scaled faces on monitor screens.
 Both factors put strains on our brains.
 This is because our brain naturally associates intense eye contact and closed-up faces with a lack of personal space and potential conflict.